 They talk about things they like and things they don’t like.
 They share their love and hatred.
-Truth is they talk a lot!
+The truth is they talk a lot!
 You cannot -and you don’t want to- control this.
 What you should do, though, is to always monitor and engage in conversation when appropriate!

 Have you used any of these tools?
 Do you think that there is a tool I should have mentioned but I didn’t?

-If you have a favourite to propose, make sure to let me know with a comment or a tweet!
+If you have a favorite to propose, make sure to let me know with a comment or a tweet!

 Theodore has a 15-year experience in running successful and profitable software products.
 During his free time, he coaches and consults startups.
 His career includes managerial posts for companies both in Greece and abroad and he has significant skills on intrapreneurship and entrepreneurship.